 - Communication skills

 Utilizing the leadership competency approach in evaluating and determining high potential employees helps promote a feeling of fairness among other employees, as those being sought out will be determined based on specific factors that are known to employees who may wish to be considered for advancement as well.
 This can lead to higher perceived fairness in the organization in terms of advancement.

 If you need help with establishing leadership competencies, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.